-ICG's strategic focus on improving access to the alternative investment industry for underrepresented groups continues to be reflected in its CSR programme.
-The Committee was especially pleased to see this focus continue in FY24, and CSR having evolved into a key pillar of employee engagement, run both top-down and bottom-up.

-In total, ICG donated £2.6m globally in the year.
+ICG's focus on improving access to the alternative investment industry for under-represented groups continues to be reflected in its charity programme.
+The Committee was especially pleased to see this focus continue in FY25, and charity programme having evolved into a key pillar of employee engagement, run both topdown and bottom-up.
+In total, ICG donated over £2.9m globally in the year.